Uttarakhand Gaurav Samman

 The Uttarakhand Gaurav Samman is one of the two highest civilian award of the State of Uttarakhand, along with Uttarakhand Ratna.
 It is awarded to a person for their extraordinary contribution in any field of human endeavour.
 It was constituted in the year 2021 by the Government of Uttarakhand.
 There have been a total of 8 recipients of this award.

+Uttarakhand Gaurav Samman 2025

+On the occasion of Uttarakhand State Foundation Day Silver Jubilee celebrations on November 7, 2025, the Government of Uttarakhand conferred Uttarakhand Gaurav Samman upon several following renowned personalities for their contribution to the state's progress.
+Here is the complete list of the award recipients: